apchavan/go-youtube-downloader/README.md

 ## Working Demo

-1. When pasted either YouTube Video or Shorts ID/URL the app fetches the metadata from YouTube's internal APIs.
+1. When pasted either YouTube Shorts/Video ID or URL, the app fetches the metadata from YouTube's internal APIs.

-2. Then depending on quality selections for video & audio, the application downloads the Video/Shorts content by making of small sized data requests to the fetched content URLs.
+2. Then depending on quality selections for video & audio, the application downloads the Shorts/Video content by making of small sized data requests to the fetched content URLs.

 3. In the end, if the [FFmpeg](https://ffmpeg.org/) exist, then both separate video & audio stream files are merged into single output file.